adamkocsis/Rcourse/2_Advanced_Beginner/06_iteration/while_application.md

 # Estimating Euler's number

-Iterations are insanely useful for mathematics.
-There are lots of problems that we can only solve with these, and there are also cases when we can reach to simpler solutions by using such methods.
+Iterations are insanely useful in mathematics.
+There are lots of problems that we can only solve with iteration, and there are also cases when we can reach to simpler solutions by using methods based on iteration.

 For instance, think about this repetition, using either the previous `Fact()` function, or the implementation in base R: `factorial()`: